Back to Top

 The required courses for this program may be found in the Loading....

-All students must receive a minimum grade of C or better in each prerequisite course, general education course and each surgical technology course and a mark of satisfactory in the clinical laboratory to proceed in the program.
+All students must receive a minimum grade of C or better in each prerequisite course, general education course and surgical technology course, and a mark of satisfactory in the skills laboratory to advance in the program.

-Due to the selection process, the surgical technology program cannot accept pass-fail as a replacement for letter grades in the required courses.
+Due to the selection process, the program cannot accept pass-fail as a replacement for letter grades in the required courses.

 Selection Process

-• You are eligible for selection if you have completed all the admissions and academic requirements, including attending a surgical technology program information session, by the date your application is submitted.
+• You are eligible for selection if you have completed all the admission and academic requirements no later than the application deadline.

-• The applications will be reviewed and you will receive an email indicating that your application is complete.
+• The applications will be reviewed and you will receive an email indicating the status of your application.

-• Selected applicants will have their selection packet for conditional acceptance emailed to their AACC email address.
+• Selected applicants will have their selection packet for acceptance emailed to their AACC email address.

-• Qualified applicants not initially selected for conditional acceptance will be placed on a list in the order received and notified of selection when a seat becomes available.
-These applicants do not have to reapply.
+Qualified applicants not initially selected for acceptance will be placed on a waitlist in the order received and notified of selection when a seat becomes available.
+Waitlist applicants not given a seat for the term which they applied for must reapply for future consideration.

 Health Examination Record